quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Some deadlocking scenarios might be resolved by cancelling affected streams with STOP_SENDING or RST_STREAM.
 Cancelling some streams results in the connection being terminated in some protocols.

+# Packetization and Latency

+QUIC provides an interface that provides multiple streams to the application;
+however, the application usually cannot control how data transmitted over one stream is mapped into frames or how those frames are bundled into packets.
+By default, QUIC will try to maximally pack packets with one or more stream data frames to minimize bandwidth consumption and computational costs (see section 8 of {{!QUIC}}).
+If there is not enough data available to fill a packet, QUIC may even wait for a short time, to optimize bandwidth efficiency instead of latency.
+This delay can either be pre-configured or dynamically adjusted based on the observed sending pattern of the application.
+If the application requires low latency, with only small chunks of data to send, it may be valuable to indicate to QUIC that all data should be send out immediately.
+Alternatively, if the application expects to use a specific sending pattern, it can also provide a suggested delay to QUIC for how long to wait before bundle frames into a packet.

+Similarly, an appliaction has usually no control about the length of a QUIC packet on the wire.
+However, QUIC provides the ability to add a padding frame to impact the packet size.
+QUIC internally, this is mainly used in the first packet in order to ensure that the path is capabable of transfering packets of at least a certain size.
+Additionally, a QUIC implementation can expose an application layer interface to specify a certain packet size.
+This can either be used by the application to force certian packet sizes in specific use cases/networks, or ensure that all packets are equally sized to conceal potential leakage of application layer information when the data sent by the application are not greedy.
+Note that for the initial packet a minium size of 1200 bytes is required by the QUIC specification.
+A receiver of a smaller initial packet may reject this packet in order to avoid amplification attacks.

 # Port Selection